bodaay/HuggingFaceModelDownloader/README.md

 Number of LFS concurrent connections (optional) (default 5)

 `-t, --token string`
-HuggingFace Access Token, this can be automatically supplied by env variable 'HF_API_KEY' or .env file (recommended), required for some Models/Datasets, you still need to manually accept agreement if model requires it (optional)
+HuggingFace Access Token, this can be automatically supplied by env variable 'HUGGING_FACE_HUB_TOKEN' or .env file (recommended), required for some Models/Datasets, you still need to manually accept agreement if model requires it (optional)

 `-i, --install bool`
 Install the binary to the OS default bin folder (if installPath not specified), Unix-like operating systems only